UBC-InfoVis/2021-436V-tutorials/0_Web_Tutorial/0_Web_Tutorial.md

 In the above example we have assigned our CSS rule to all div containers but if we want to style specific elements we can use the selectors *id* and *class*.

 As you can see in the example below, IDs are preceded with a hash mark (*#article-1*) and class names are preceded with a period (*.error*).
-You can also use descendant selectors to address nested elements (*.article .warning*), where the child is separated from its parent by a space.
+You can also use descendent selectors to address nested elements (*.article .warning*), where the child is separated from its parent by a space.

+*Example:*
+---
-*Example:* `style.css` and `index.html` files
+`style.css`
 ```css
 #article-1 {
 	text-decoration: underline;